The Agra Fort in Utter Pradesh

 agra fort, india tourism destinations, travel to india

-The colorful history of the Fort did not end there.
-Akbar's son, Shah Jahan made changes and additions to Agra Fort that left it in the condition tourist of India find it in today.
-Legend has it that Shah Jahan built the beautiful and nearby Taj Mahal for his favorite wife Mumtaz Mahal, who died at a young age.
-Shah Jahan had an appreciation for white marble and built the Taj from white marble.
-He also created several buildings within the fort from white marble with gold inlay.
+The colorful history of the Fort did not end here.
+Akbar's son, Shah Jahan made changes and additions to Agra Fort that left it in the condition that tourist of India find it in today.
+Legend and history has it that Shah Jahan built the beautiful, and nearby, Taj Mahal for his favorite wife Mumtaz Mahal, who died at a young age.
+Yes, he had multiple wives.
+Shah Jahan had an appreciation and apparent love for white marble.
+He had the Taj Mahal built from white marble.
+In addition, he also created several buildings within the fort from white marble with gold inlay.

 Towards the end of his life, Shah Jahan was imprisoned in the fort's high tower by his own grandson, Aurangzeb.
 It's said that Shah Jahan died in the tower with a balcony view of his beloved Taj Mahal.
-The Fort was the battle location of the Indian Rebellion of 1857, which caused the end of the British East India Company's rule, but led to India's direct rule from Britain.
+His unfortunate fate, t least afforded him the opportunity to view his beloved Taj Mahal until his death.

 agra fort, taj mahal, india tourism destinations